-j.
-When he steps directly in front of the catcher to the other batter's box while the pitcher is in position to pitch, or anytime thereafter prior to the release of the pitch.
+10.6.10 When he steps directly in front of the catcher to the other batter's box while the pitcher is in position to pitch, or anytime thereafter prior to the release of the pitch.

 Effect - Sec.
-6a-k: The ball is dead and each runner must return to the base that, in the umpire's judgment, was touched at the time of the pitch.
+10.6.1-10.6.10: The ball is dead and each runner must return to the base that, in the umpire's judgment, was touched at the time of the pitch.